nemisj/docs/cv.md

 * JavaScript performance analysis, IE6 ( using memory profiler )

 Created by the Mendix Platform apps became bigger and bigger.
 Logic inside it became more complex and screens became more full.
+All this makes generated apps runs slower.
 Since our requirement was to support Internet Explorer 6, I had to dive deep into the memory analysis and memory leaks and fix that.
 At that time there was a tool : JavaScript Memory Validator ( http://www.softwareverify.com/ ) which gave a very low-level footprint of the browser's memory.
 Got really a lot of profiling experience and a lot of knowledge of the JavaScript internals, like how objects are created in memory, how they constructed and destroyed, how garbage collector actually works and another kind of js-engine aspects.

 * Improving and stabilizing the previous version of the Mendix Client Framework